starwolves/space/README.md

 ### Contributions
 Contributions in the form of pushed code, feedback, suggestions and critique are very much appreciated.
+You can get in contact with the developers through [the decentralized StarWolves communications server](https://matrix.to/#/#live:comms.starwolves.io).

 ### Space Frontiers client